mmod/nodakwaeri/README.md

 // Your application is now running...
 ```

-Take a look at [nk-mvc](http://www.github.com/mmod/nk-mvc/blob/master/config.js) to see an example of the config.js file (a copy of it with values replaced by you would suffice), as well as for a more finished example of using NodaKwaeri for creating an application.
+Take a look at [nk-mvc](http://www.github.com/mmod/nk-mvc/blob/master/config.js) to see an example of the config.js file (a copy of it with values replaced by you would suffice), as well as for a more finished example of using nodakwaeri for creating an application.
 Browsing through the source will also provide additional details for customizing the toolset(s) and more.